 Problem: Biophysical barriers protect the body by regulating the trafficking, exchange and clearance of foreign materials.
 Drugs and delivery platforms are often constrained by the mononuclear phagocyte system, vessel wall and other barriers, collectively referred to as vascular barriers (VB).
 We have previously developed delivery platforms capable of sequentially overcoming biological barriers.
 The multistage delivery system was designed for optimal navigation in the blood flow, to protect cargo/payload from the direct exposure to biological barriers and to increase the delivery of theranostic agents to the endothelial target site.
 While multistage vectors exhibited improved biodistribution upon modifying their shape and size, avoidance of opsonizing agents and non-specific clearance continue to remain substantial hurdles for drug delivery platforms.
 In answer to this challenge, we developed injectable carriers that are able to penetrate and evade VB while having minimal or no impact on tissue homeostasis.

 Approach: The cell-like vector (CLV) consists of a synthetic core (the “nano” component) that is amenable to payload retention and delivery.
 This core is decorated with a natural multifunctional coating of cellular membranes (the “bio” component) obtained from various infiltrating cell types.
-We aspire to use the CLV to bridge the gaps existing between traditional chemotherapy, biological, and nanoparticle-based approaches.
+We aspire to use the CLV to bridge the gaps existing between traditional chemotherapy, biological and nanoparticle-based approaches.
 These naturally derived membranes allow synthetic cores to negotiate VB and transfer cytotoxic payloads through the tumor-associated VB.
-The advantages of CLV include:
+The advantages of CLV include the following: